Curriculum Policy

 1.2 Our curriculum aims:

- To promote students spiritual, moral and social understanding by a varied Curriculum
+ To promote learners’ spiritual, moral, social and cultural understanding through a varied curriculum;

- To provide students with the knowledge and skills required to keep themselves safe at school and in the wider world.
+ To provide learners with the knowledge and skills required to keep themselves safe at school and in the wider world;

 2. Curriculum Implementation